-SPC.8 HOMES FOR UKRAINE/ASYLUM DISPERSAL
+SPC.9 HOMES FOR UKRAINE/ASYLUM DISPERSAL

-The panel considered a report a report that provided the panel with an update on the government's homes for Ukraine scheme and the National Full Asylum Dispersal scheme that would become mandatory for all councils.
+The panel considered a report that provided the panel with an update on the government's Homes for Ukraine scheme and the National Full Asylum Dispersal scheme that would become mandatory for all councils.

 Members were concerned about the trauma suffered by the young children and queried if there was any support in place across the borough.
 Ms Isaacs confirmed there was a variety of different wrap around support provided for refugee families and in particular support given, where required, from children's services.
-The council together with partners had taken a needs based approach which was working.
-She explained that officers were working closely with other local councils who supported families and share intelligence, information and support that was available that we could tap into.
-Ms Isaacs confirmed that it was early days to understanding the full impact on our services locally.
+The council together with partners had taken a needs-based approach which was working.
+She explained that officers were working closely with other local councils who supported families and shared intelligence, information and support that was available that we could tap into.
+Ms Isaacs confirmed that it was too early to understand the full impact on our services locally.